shaunbharat/render-gfm/README.md

 # Usage

-Render-GFM can be used programmatically with Javascript, or it can be used at the command line.
+Render-gfm can be used programmatically with Javascript, or it can be used at the command line.

 ## API